 Montgomery County Planning Board Seeks New Member

 The Montgomery County Council is seeking applicants to fill a vacancy on the Montgomery County Planning Board.
-The second term of Marye Wells-Harley (Democrat)will expire on June 14, 2017, and she is therefore not eligible for reappointment.
+The first term of Natali Fani-Gonzalez (Democrat) will expire on June 14, 2018, and she has indicated that she will apply for reappointment.

 Members serve four-year terms and are limited to two full terms.
 No more than three members of the Planning Board may be from the same political party, and each member must be a resident and registered voter of Montgomery County when appointed.
-Since three Democrats are currently serving on the Board, this position must be filled by either a Republican, a voter who declines to affiliate with a party, or a member of another party officially recognized by the Montgomery County Board of Elections.
+This position may be filled by a Democrat, Republican, a voter who declines to affiliate with a party, or a member of another party officially recognized by the Montgomery County Board of Elections.